The applicant applies for the right to pursue doctoral studies online in Studyinfo portal.

-The research plan, certified copies of the degree certificate and other certificates as well as a motivation letter must be attached to the application.
 As the research plan is the central document in the evaluation of the applicant's competence to conduct scientific research, it is important to draw up the research plan as carefully and well as possible.
 Sufficient time should be allocated for writing the research plan.
 It should also be noted that the research plan is an independent document written by the applicant.
-However, the professor who has agreed as to act as the applicant's supervisor may provide the applicant with appropriate guidance.
+However, the supervisor who has agreed as to act as the applicant's supervisor may provide the applicant with appropriate guidance.
 The actual supervisory guidance will begin after the applicant has been admitted to pursue the doctoral studies at UEF Law School in the doctoral programme in law and registered to the university.

 The standard length of a research plan is approximately ten pages, and it must detail the following:

 - Background of the research project, the meaningfulness and scientific relevancy of the chosen topic, and any earlier studies related to the theme.

 - Research question and general objectives of the research project.